-- Associate a fault-policy.xml with the B2BCS composite. - Invoke the AIAAsyncErrorHandlingBPELProcess for business faults, as shown in Figure 20-16 and Figure 20-17.
+- Associate a fault-policy.xml with the B2BCS composite. - Invoke the AIAAsyncErrorHandlingBPELProcess for business faults, as shown in Figure 18-16 and Figure 18-17.

-Figure 20-16 B2BCS Composite Defined to Invoke AIAAsyncErrorHandlingBPELProcess
+Figure 18-16 B2BCS Composite Defined to Invoke AIAAsyncErrorHandlingBPELProcess

-Figure 20-17 Invocation of the AIAAsyncEHService
+Figure 18-17 Invocation of the AIAAsyncEHService

-'''

-</assign>

-<invoke name="InvokeAIAAsyncErrorHandlingBPELProcess"

-portType="aiaasynceh:AIAAsyncErrorHandlingBPELProcess" inputVariable="AIAA

-partnerLink="AIAAsyncEHService"

-operation="initiate"/>

-<throw name="ThrowAIAFault" faultName="corecom: Fault" faultVariable="AIAFaultMessa

-</sequence>

-</catchAll>

-</faultHandlers>

-'''
+<invoke< td="">e name="InvokeAIAAsyncErrorHandlingBPELProcess"</invoke<> e name="InvokeAIAAsyncErrorHandlingBPELProcess" portType="aiaasynceh:AIAAsyncErrorHandlingBPELProcess" inputVariable="AI partnerLink="AIAAsyncEHService" ÅÅ operation="initiate"/> <throw< td="">name="ThrowAIAFault" faultName="corecom:Fault" faultVariable="AIAFaultMessa</throw<> name="ThrowAIAFault" faultName="corecom:Fault" faultVariable="AIAFaultMes sa Selection was reaching a possible of the state of the selection of the sel Selection was reaching a possible of the state of the selection of the sel

-While invoking the AIAAsyncErrorHandlingBPELProcess, the B2B-specific elements in the fault schema can be populated as shown in Table 20-4.
+While invoking the AIAAsyncErrorHandlingBPELProcess, the B2B-specific elements in the fault schema can be populated as shown in Table 18-4.

-Table 20-4 B2B-Specific Elements in the Fault Schema That Can Be Populated by AIAAsyncErrorHandlingBPELProcess
+Table 18-4 B2B-Specific Elements in the Fault Schema That Can Be Populated by

+AIAAsyncErrorHandlingBPELProcess